RoDyGS: Robust Dynamic Gaussian Splatting for Casual Videos: Introduction

-Furthermore, we illustrate that previous benchmarks face challenges in evaluating both pose estimation and rendering quality due to the absence of ground truth (GT) camera poses or the lack of concurrent multi-view captures.
-Therefore, we introduce a challenging benchmark, \textbf{Kubric-MRig}, which includes photorealistic scenes with a variety of simultaneously captured viewpoints with extensive camera and object movement.
-Our experiments show that RoDyGS outperforms previous pose-free dynamic neural fields on Kubric-MRig and iPhone~\cite{gao2022dycheck}, and shows competitive rendering quality with pose-free static neural fields on Tanks and Temples~\cite{knapitsch2017tanks}.
+In this work, we propose \textbf{RoDyGS}, a dynamic scene reconstruction method for casually captured monocular videos that jointly optimizes dynamic Gaussian splatting and camera motion.
+A key aspect of RoDyGS is reducing inherent ambiguity in dynamic-scene reconstruction from monocular videos.
+We design a part-separation method that explicitly divides static and dynamic scene elements, ensuring stability and enabling part-aware regularization.
+For dynamic elements, we propose spatiotemporal regularization to preserve geometric consistency and natural motion.
+Moreover, we jointly optimize camera poses with static regions, ensuring temporally coherent scene representation.

-In summary, our contributions are as follows: \begin{enumerate} \item We introduce a pose-free optimization pipeline, RoDyGS, which separates the static and dynamic components of scenes to render casual videos. \item RoDyGS introduces regularization terms to ensure that learned motion and geometry are physically plausible. \item We present Kubric-MRig, a challenging dataset designed to evaluate both pose estimation and rendering quality in dynamic scenes, addressing limitations found in previous benchmarks. \item Our experiments demonstrate that RoDyGS surpasses previous pose-free dynamic neural fields on Kubric-MRig and iPhone~\cite{gao2022dycheck} datasets, while also achieving competitive rendering quality with pose-free static neural fields on the Tanks and Temples~\cite{knapitsch2017tanks} benchmark. \end{enumerate}
+Additionally, existing benchmarks face challenges in evaluating both pose estimation and rendering quality due to the lack of ground truth (GT) camera poses or concurrent multi-view captures.
+To overcome these limitations, we introduce a challenging benchmark, \textbf{Kubric-MRig}, which includes photorealistic scenes with a variety of simultaneously captured viewpoints and extensive camera and object movement.
+The experiments show that RoDyGS outperforms prior pose-free dynamic novel view synthesis methods on Kubric-MRig dataset and achieves competitive performance on iPhone dataset~\cite{gao2022dycheck}.
+Furthermore, it achieves rendering quality comparable to pose-free static novel view synthesis methods on Tanks and Temples dataset~\cite{knapitsch2017tanks}.
+In summary, our contributions are as follows: \begin{enumerate} \item We propose RoDyGS, a robust reconstruction method for casually captured monocular videos that achieves high-fidelity rendering through part separation and spatiotemporal regularization. \item We present Kubric-MRig, a challenging dataset designed to evaluate both pose estimation and rendering quality in dynamic scenes, addressing limitations found in existing benchmarks. \item Experiments demonstrate that RoDyGS achieves state-of-the-art performance and competitive results across novel view synthesis benchmarks. \end{enumerate}